bdauer/siteretriever/README.md

 * `retrievermethods.py` contains functions for use by `awssiteretriever.py` to keep the code there a little cleaner.

 * `sitedictbuilder.py` contains a lambda handler that gets triggered by the API, taking a list of sites and passing each as an asynchronous call to `awssiteretriever.py`.
 The name is confusing and should be changed.
-I may also have it create the ElastiCache cluster, which would get deleted when the data is retrieved.
+I may also have it create the ~~ElastiCache cluster~~ dynamoDB table, which would get deleted when the data is retrieved.

 * `siteretriever.py` was copied from the other repo for copying functionality.
 It can safely be ignored.